vladon/stat_log/README.md

   Note this hierarchy allows the user to reuse the "BUFFER_OVERFLOW" statistic name.

 2. _Extremely simple mechanism for updating statistics.
-Furthermore, this mechanism should be completely agnostic to the details of what statistical values are to reported._  Here is one candidate interface which meets this
+Furthermore, this mechanism should be completely agnostic to the details of how the statistical values are to be reported._  Here is one candidate interface which meets this
    requirement:

   ```cpp